-- If you do wish to hand express, position your index finger and thumb around your nipple.
-Bring your fingers together while gently applying pressure to the nipple itself, expressing (removing) the breast milk.
+- If you do wish to hand express, position your index finger behind the base of your nipple.
+Bring your fingers together while gently applying pressure to the breast, pushing the milk toward the nipple, expressing (removing) the breast milk.
 Adjust your position as needed.
 Squeeze rhythmically, at the rate of a heartbeat.

 - Hand expression before and after pumping may also help you empty your breasts.